 Small businesses are no strangers to technology.
 On the contrary, small business owners and managers are drowning in point-to-point software solutions.
-The average small business uses more than 20 point solutions to manage their supply chain, cybersecurity, accounting, cash flow, and more.
+The average small business uses more than 20-point solutions to manage its supply chain, cybersecurity, accounting, cash flow, and more.

 The pandemic has forced many companies to adapt to survive.
 It’s also created a demand for better technology that small businesses can rely on to compete in a global marketplace.

 Markaaz has created a network of more than 100 million small businesses—and growing.
 The platform aims to give small businesses the tools they need to keep up with all four supplier verification trends above:

 Markaaz empowers small businesses to be agile in an age where supply chain challenges are exceedingly common.